 To produce this curve, we used a similar process to the one we used to develop the standard SoundGuys preference curve, detailed above.
 First we identified benchmark products, which we measured, then averaged together, before applying some smoothing to produce our target.
 We used data measured using multiple headphone and IEM models from Beyerdynamic, Sennheiser, and more.

 Why isn’t the target curve for studio headphones flat?

 Our target curve for studio headphones isn’t flat because a headphone that measures flat on our test setup would actually sound very dull, and there’s a reason for this.
-We know that studio monitor speakers have a well established goal of providing a flat frequency response on-axis, measured in the free field.
+We know that studio monitor speakers are designed to produce a flat frequency response on-axis, measured in the free field.
 But consider, as we discussed above, that when you observe the sound pressure at a person’s eardrum when they’re listening to a “flat” speaker, the response is pretty far from flat (see the diffuse field response curve above).

 The response at a person's eardrum when they're listening to a loudspeaker with a flat response is actually pretty far from flat.

-As you can see from the chart, it’s pretty similar, but not identical to the diffuse field response.
-And we’re okay with that, since on the one hand we have our theoretical idea of what should work (and keep in mind we don’t build or sell headphones), and on the other hand we have data from actual products by brands that have spent decades developing headphones for professionals and have found massive success doing so.
+As you can see from the above chart, it’s actually pretty similar to the diffuse field response.
+And we’re okay with that, since on the one hand we have our theoretical idea of what should work (and we don’t produce headphones), and on the other hand we have data from actual products by brands that have spent decades developing headphones for professionals and have found massive success doing so.

 So we’re going with that, for the time being!
-We fully intend to revisit our headphone targets periodically, since it’s entirely possible that consumer preferences may shift, and technology will advance.
+We fully intend to revisit our headphone targets periodically, since it’s entirely possible that preferences or philosophies may shift, and technology will advance.
 As it happens, our targets and our reviews will adapt accordingly.
 Onwards and upwards!